Mayse-55/Ollama-et-Open-webui/README.md

 ```
 ---

-> ⚠️ **Caution**
+> [!CAUTION]
 > Metrics Server is meant only for autoscaling purposes.
-> For example, don’t use it to forward metrics to monitoring solutions, or as a source of monitoring solution metrics.
-> In such cases, please collect metrics from Kubelet’s `/metrics/resource` endpoint directly.
+For example, don't use it to forward metrics to monitoring solutions, or as a source of monitoring solution metrics.
+In such cases please collect metrics from Kubelet `/metrics/resource` endpoint directly.